TNT Sports (United Kingdom): Football

 BT hosted rights to show 30 Scottish Professional Football League games a season, sharing the rights with Sky Sports and BBC Alba.
 Darrell Currie was the main presenter with pundits including Chris Sutton, Stephen Craigan, Ally McCoist, Michael Stewart and Alex Rae.
 All of these pundits also contributed to co-commentary duty alongside Derek Rae, Rory Hamilton, or Rob MacLean who were the lead commentators.
-There was always a 3-man commentary line up on the Scottish coverage with the most prominent co-commentary pairing being Craigan and Sutton.
-Emma Dodds and Connie McLaughlin were the match reporters on the coverage.
 From the 2016–17 season, BT Sport had aired a 30-minute preview show "Scottish Football Extra" before every live match.
 From the 2020–21 season, all 48 live SPFL Premiership matches will be on Sky Sports.